Accessibility is the Ultimate Usability Test

 According to the World Bank Group Disability and Inclusion Overview, “One billion people, or 15% of the world’s population, experience some form of disability, and disability prevalence is higher for developing countries.
 One-fifth of the estimated global total, or between 110 million and 190 million people, experience significant disabilities.”

-What happens when you skip inclusive design or shortcut usability testing?
+What happens when you shortcut usability testing and inclusive design?

 Let’s think about something simple.
 How many of us refuse to ask for directions when we’re lost?
 The same thing happens when our websites and other digital assets fail to accommodate how our customers think, navigate, and process our content and assets.
 More often than not, people just click away when they get frustrated, and find a company that took the care to provide clarity, accessibility, signals and functional options.